pupil-labs/pupil-docs/src/core/README.md

 <Youtube src="7wuVCwWcGnE"/>

-Slowly move your eyes around until the eye model (green circle) adjusted to fit your eye ball.
-If everything is set up properly, you should see a green circle around the eye ball and a red circle around the pupil with a red dot in the center.
+Slowly move your eyes around until the eye model (green circle) adjusted to fit your eyeball.
+If everything is set up properly, you should see a green circle around the eyeball and a red circle around the pupil with a red dot in the center.

 Next, check the world window.